 - (f) Every purchaser of liquor, alcohol, corkscrews, wine or liquor accessories, trade publications, gift cards, gift certificates, wine- or liquor-scented candles or wine glasses from a Pennsylvania Liquor Store shall receive a numbered receipt which shall show the price paid therefor and such other information as the board may prescribe.
 Copies of all receipts issued by a Pennsylvania Liquor Store shall be retained by and shall form part of the records of such store. ((f) amended Dec.
 8, 2004, P.L.1810, No.239) - (g) The board is hereby authorized and empowered to adopt and enforce appropriate rules and regulations to insure the equitable wholesale and retail sale and distribution, through the Pennsylvania Liquor Stores, of available liquor and alcohol at any time when the demand therefor is greater than the supply. - (h) Every Pennsylvania Liquor Store shall sell gift certificates and gift cards which may be redeemed for any product sold by the board.
 In addition, the board may sell corkscrews, wine and liquor accessories, wine- or liquor-scented candles, trade publications and wine sleeves at Pennsylvania Liquor Stores. ((h) amended Nov.
 30, 2004, P.L.1727, No.221 and Dec.
 8, 2004, P.L.1810, No.239) - (i) Notwithstanding any other provision of law to the contrary, the board may sell wine in containers having a capacity of sixty liters or less. ((i) amended July 5, 2012, P.L.1007, No.116) - (j) A Pennsylvania Liquor Store may continue to sell alcoholic cider and mead within the Pennsylvania Liquor Store's inventory after the effective date of this section until the alcoholic cider and mead within the Pennsylvania Liquor Store's current inventory is depleted.
 The board may not purchase additional alcoholic cider and mead after the effective date of this section. ((j) added June 8, 2016, P.L.273, No.39 and amended Nov.
-15, 2016, P.L.1286, No.166)

-- (k) Notwithstanding the provisions of the act of August 26, 1971 (P.L.351, No.91), known as the State Lottery Law, the following shall apply if the board becomes a licensed lottery sales agent, as set forth in section 305 of the State Lottery Law: - The Secretary of Revenue shall permit the board to (1)operate and maintain Pennsylvania lottery instant ticket vending machines, player-activated terminals and technologies or systems subsequently approved by the Department of Revenue for the self-service sale of lottery tickets and games in Pennsylvania Liquor Stores.
-The board and the Secretary of Revenue shall mutually agree upon the number and location of the stores authorized to conduct self-service sales of lottery tickets and games. - The board shall not be required to post any type of bond prior to conducting self-service sales of lottery tickets and games. - Any commissions, compensation or any type of incentive (3) award based upon the sale of lottery tickets and games shall be deposited by the board into the General Fund. - ((k) added June 8, 2016, P.L.273, No.39)
+15, 2016, P.L.1286, No.166) - (k) Notwithstanding the provisions of the act of August 26, 1971 (P.L.351, No.91), known as the State Lottery Law, the following shall apply if the board becomes a licensed lottery sales agent, as set forth in section 305 of the State Lottery Law: - (1) The Secretary of Revenue shall permit the board to operate and maintain Pennsylvania lottery instant ticket vending machines, player-activated terminals and technologies or systems subsequently approved by the Department of Revenue for the self-service sale of lottery tickets and games in Pennsylvania Liquor Stores.
+The board and the Secretary of Revenue shall mutually agree upon the number and location of the stores authorized to conduct self-service sales of lottery tickets and games.

-Compiler's Note: See section 28 of Act 39 of 2016, which amended subsections (a) and (b) and added subsections (a.1), (b.1), (j) and (k), in the appendix to this act, for special provisions relating to the establishment of a Wine and Spirits Wholesale and Retail Privatization Commission.
+- (2) The board shall not be required to post any type of bond prior to conducting self-service sales of lottery tickets and games. - (3) Any commissions, compensation or any type of incentive award based upon the sale of lottery tickets and games shall be deposited by the board into the General Fund. - ((k) added June 8, 2016, P.L.273, No.39) - Compiler's Note: Section 13 of Act 57 of 2024 provided that all regulations and parts of regulations are abrogated to the extent of any inconsistency with Act 57. - Compiler's Note: See section 28 of Act 39 of 2016, which amended subsections (a) and (b) and added subsections (a.1), (b.1), (j) and (k), in the appendix to this act, for special provisions relating to the establishment of a Wine and Spirits Wholesale and Retail Privatization Commission.